maribernardes/trajcontrol_lisa/README.md

   ros2 launch trajcontrol init_jacobian.launch.py insertion_length:=-20.0 filename:=NAME
 ```
 Defining insertion_lenght(default:=-100.0) and filename (default=my_data) are optional.
-In addition to the jacobian.csv file, all experimental data is recorded and as 'data/<NAME>.csv' as defined by the filename parameter.
+In addition to the jacobian.csv file, all experimental data is recorded and as 'data/NAME.csv' as defined by the filename parameter.

-**Manually move the robot:**
+**Manually move the robot:**<br>
 You may want to manually position the robot (in horizontal and vertical directions) using the keyboard.

 To use robot in manual mode, open 3 terminals: